michaelkolber/CUNYGradeBot/README.md

 - Write up a detailed help, similar to this document.

-## Database
-Probably going to use Redis, as it's super fast for lookups, and the data changes very infrequently.

 ### To-Do:
-- Find a way to load the Excel data into Redis
-    - See if Redis can save the DB and load it again instead of having to rebuild each time we start the app.
 - Run requests through our parser, make the appropriate Redis queries, build a message, and return to user
 - String sanitization
 - Properly handle and return error messages